notepad-plus-plus/npp-usermanual/content/docs/searching.md

 We want to match when there are 250 or fewer apples only when they are in a box; if there are more apples than 250, it should only match in a barrel.
 Thus, `200 apples in a barrel` should _not_ match.

-First we need to construct Conditional Expression for apples container:
+First we need to construct a Conditional Expression for apples container:

     (?('LEQ250')in a box|in a barrel)